How does the College make decisions regarding program cancellations?

 It is always a good idea for families to plan ahead for potential changes in a student’s program of study, including for the potential of a return home.
 Families should monitor the sites we reference above, as US news coverage of international events is often incomplete.

 Students and their families should also follow communications from their programs in response to COVID-19.

-What is the status of spring 2021 study abroad programs?
+What is the status of fall 2021 study abroad programs?